Randy McMillan: Professional career

-Baltimore/Indianapolis Colts (1981-1986)
+Baltimore/Indianapolis Colts (1981–1986)

 1981 season

 McMillan joined a Colts backfield occupied by 1980 first round draft pick Curtis Dickey.
 Baltimore hoped to combine Dickey's speed with McMillan's toughness.
-In his rookie season, McMillan and the Colts went 2-14 with their only two wins coming in the first and last weeks of the season against the New England Patriots.
-Despite the team's poor performance McMillan started all 16 games and amassed 149 rushes for 597 yards and three touchdowns, adding 50 receptions for 466 yards and one touchdown.
-Dickey and McMillan combined for the majority of the lowly Colts' offensive production.
+McMillan made an instant impact, rushing for 146 yards and two touchdowns in his NFL debut, a 29–28 Colts victory over the New England Patriots, on September 6, 1981.
+Those 146 rushing yards were the second-most for a Colts player in his NFL debut.
+Overall, the Colts went 2–14, but despite the team's poor performance McMillan started all 16 games and amassed 149 rushes for 597 yards and three touchdowns, plus 50 receptions for 466 yards and one touchdown.

 1982 season

 In the strike-shortened 1982 NFL season, Dickey suffered lingering injuries that provided McMillan more opportunities.
 McMillan again started all nine games of the truncated season, with 101 carries for 305 yards and one touchdown.
 McMillan's lone touchdown came in the Colts week 15 tie against the Green Bay Packers.
 McMillan plunged for a one-yard touchdown run to tie the game late in the fourth quarter, giving the Colts their only non-loss of the season.
-The Colts went 0-8-1 and became only the third team since the AFL-NFL merger to finish the season winless.
+The Colts went 0–8–1 and became only the third team since the AFL-NFL merger to finish the season winless.

 1983 season

 In 1983, McMillan started all 16 games and recorded 198 carries for 802 yards and five touchdowns, with 24 receptions for 195 yards and one touchdown.
 His best game of the season came in week nine against the Philadelphia Eagles.
 McMillan had 19 carries for 109 yards and one touchdown.
 McMillan and Dickey combined for 1,924 rushing yards, most in the AFC and second-most in the NFL.
-The Colts finished the season at 7-9.
+The Colts finished the season at 7–9.

 In March 1984, Colts owner Robert Irsay relocated the team from Baltimore to Indianapolis.
 McMillan remained with the Colts in their new city.

 1984 season

 In the Colts first season in Indianapolis, McMillan started in all 16 contests - adding to his streak of 57 consecutive starts.
 McMillan led the team in rushing with 163 rushing attempts for 705 yards and five touchdowns.
 In the Colts' week 5 victory over the Buffalo Bills, McMillan had 16 carries for 114 yards and two touchdowns.
-The Dickey-McMillan tandem continued to produce on the field, but the Colts faltered and ended the season at 4-12.
+The Dickey-McMillan tandem continued to produce on the field, but the Colts faltered and ended the season at 4–12.

 1985 season

 The 1985 season was another disappointing output for the Colts.
-Under first-year coach Rod Dowhower, the team finished 5-11 and missed the playoffs for the eighth consecutive season.
+Under first-year coach Rod Dowhower, the team finished 5–11 and missed the playoffs for the eighth consecutive season.
 McMillan posted his best statistical season, leading the team in rushing for the third time, with 190 carries for 858 yards and seven touchdowns.
 He split rushing duties with running back George Wonsley, as Curtis Dickey was sidelined with injuries before being released mid-season.